parthiv-n/valyutest/README.md

 - "What are the top assignees for quantum computing patents?"
 - "Show me patents related to AI chip architecture"
 - "Create a chart showing patent filing trends for electric vehicle batteries"
-- "What are recent innovations in brain implantable devices?"
+- "What are recent innovations in solid-state battery technology?"
-- "Compare different approaches to neural signal processing in patents"
+- "Compare different approaches to autonomous driving sensors across leading companies"

 **What to Expect:**
 - **Analytical Reports** - Not raw data dumps, but strategic insights and analysis